+a.
+Charge Calculation

-If Buyer incurs a Daily Purchase Deficiency then Buyer shall reimburse Seller for any penalties, overrun charges or other charges assessed to Seller pursuant to Seller's transportation agreement(s) with Transporter(s) and/or each applicable Transporter's FERC Gas Tariff as a result of Buyer's failure and Buyer shall pay Seller for each Dth of the Daily Purchase Deficiency, a “Daily Purchase Deficiency Charge” which shall be calculated, at Seller’s election, using one of the following two methods:The positive difference, if any, obtained by subtracting (a) the low end price of the Common price range posted by Gas Daily for that Day for deliveries to “Chicago-LDCs, large e-us” (large end-users) under the heading “Citygates” Gas Daily in Gas Daily’s Daily Price Survey (such price being referred to as the “Low End Price”) from (b) the Commodity Charge that would have been payable under this Contract for the Daily Purchase Deficiency.
-If no such Common price range is published by Gas Daily for such Day, then the Low End Price shall be equal to the low end of the Common price range for the first Day that is posted by Gas Daily that next follows the relevant Day.The positive difference, if any, obtained by subtracting (a) the price received by Seller for such Gas in an alternate sale, after adjusting for transportation charges incurred as a result of the alternate sale versus transportation costs that would have been incurred if the Gas had been delivered and sold to Buyer under this Contract and after reducing the price received in the alternate sale by any other additional incremental third party costs or charges reasonably incurred by Seller in order for Seller to sell the Daily Purchase Deficiency in such alternate sale from (b) the price that Seller would have received under this Contract for the Daily Purchase Deficiency.
+If Buyer incurs a Daily Purchase Deficiency under a Transaction, then Buyer shall reimburse Seller for any penalties, overrun charges or other charges assessed to Seller pursuant to Seller's transportation agreement(s) with Transporter(s) and/or each applicable Transporter's FERC Gas Tariff as a result of Buyer's failure and Buyer shall pay Seller for each Dth of the Daily Purchase Deficiency, a “Daily Purchase Deficiency Charge” which shall be calculated, at Seller’s election, using one of the following two methods:

+(1) The positive difference, if any, obtained by subtracting (a) the low end price of the Common price range posted for that Day by Gas Daily in Gas Daily’s Daily Price Survey for deliveries to the Deficiency Pricing Point set forth in the Transaction Confirmation (such price being referred to as the “Low End Price”) from (b) the Commodity Charge that would have been payable under the Transaction for the Daily Purchase Deficiency.
+If no such Common price range is published by Gas Daily for such Day, then the Low End Price shall be equal to the low end of the Common price range for the first Day that is posted by Gas Daily that next follows the relevant Day.

+(2) The positive difference, if any, obtained by subtracting (a) the price received by Seller for such Gas in an alternate sale, after adjusting for transportation charges incurred as a result of the alternate sale versus transportation costs that would have been incurred if the Gas had been delivered and sold to Buyer under the Transaction and after reducing the price received in the alternate sale by any other additional incremental third party costs or charges reasonably incurred by Seller in order for Seller to sell the Daily Purchase Deficiency in such alternate sale from (b) the Commodity Charge that would have been payable under the Transaction for the Daily Purchase Deficiency.
 Seller shall use reasonable efforts to sell the Daily Purchase Deficiency at fair and reasonable prices.